 Seasons 1-10 and 21-22 of America’s Next Top Model are streaming on Hulu ($6.99+ per month after a 30-day free trial), seasons 1-3 and 20-22 are streaming on Amazon Prime Video ($8.99+ per month), and seasons 21-22 are streaming on Netflix ($9.99+ per month).

 How many people have found love on the dual versions of this reality romance franchise?
 Not that many, actually—at least in the long-term, but that doesn’t mean it isn’t entertaining to watch them try.
 Check out pretty people vying for the affections of other pretty people, all while going on glamorous “dates” and attempting to make genuine emotional connections in the presence of cameras and producers.

-Three seasons each of The Bachelor and The Bachelorette are streaming on HBO Max ($14.99 per month).
-Three seasons of The Bachelor and two seasons of The Bachelorette are streaming on Hulu ($5.99+ per month after a seven-day free trial).
+Three seasons of The Bachelor and four seasons of The Bachelorette are streaming on HBO Max ($9.99+ per month).
+Six seasons of The Bachelor and five seasons of The Bachelorette are streaming on Hulu ($6.99+ per month after a 30-day free trial).

 Possibly the purest reality show, this American take on a popular international format places its participants in an isolated house outfitted with ubiquitous cameras so that they are never not being documented.
 There are competitions and eliminations, but for many, the real appeal of Big Brother is watching people interact when they have absolutely no way to hide from prying eyes.

 Seasons 1-24 of Big Brother are streaming on Paramount+ ($4.99+ per month after a seven-day free trial).